Saeideh-Ashouri/Intermediate-Sized-Insertions/README.md

 -----------------------------------------

 Output files:
-The following file will be output for each sample from the <01-process_IMSindel_results.sh> script:
+The following file will be output for each sample from running the <01-process_IMSindel_results.sh> script:
 *sample_name.overall.insertions:
 This file contains the insertions extracted from the results of running IMSindel for each sample.
 Columns are tab-separated.
 "sample_name" column consists of the sample name as specified when making the overall concatenated file.